Greg Sestero: Other works

 In 2006, Sestero appeared in the television series Fashion House and had an uncredited role in Accepted.
-In 2010, he appeared in Miranda Lambert's music video "White Liar," which won the Country Music Television and the Academy of Country Music award for best video and song of the year; the video was also nominated for best video at the 2010 Country Music Association awards.
+In 2010, he appeared in Miranda Lambert's music video "White Liar", which won the Country Music Television and the Academy of Country Music award for best video and song of the year; the video was also nominated for best video at the 2010 Country Music Association awards.
 Later that year, Sestero was featured in the 5-Second Film End Zone, directed by Michael Rousselet, one of The Rooms original fans who helped propel the film to cult status.

 Sestero starred with comedians Jason Saenz, Nick Turner, and Travis Irvine for a sketch comedy video in which Sestero turned into the "new" Jason Saenz via jaw surgery.
 The July 2010 edition of Diablo magazine labeled Sestero as one of the "Best of the East Bay Stars and Standouts."

 In July 2011, Sestero teamed with comedian Patton Oswalt in You Got Mail, a 5-Second Film that features Oswalt as a mailman and Sestero waiting for his suspicious delivery.

 On November 12, 2013, Sestero made a cameo appearance on an episode of the Nostalgia Critic internet review show, which had previously reviewed The Room, reprising his role of Mark.
 Sestero continues to model and has appeared in ads for Tommy Hilfiger, Armani, and Ralph Lauren, among others.

 Sestero costarred in Dude Bro Party Massacre III (2015) from the creators of 5 Second Films.
 The film also stars Patton Oswalt and Andrew W.K.
 The film premiered at Los Angeles Film Festival on June 13, 2015.

 Sestero teamed up with Wiseau again for the film Best F(r)iends (2018), written by Sestero, inspired by a road trip he took with Wiseau in 2003.

-He collaborated with Wiseau for a third time on Big Shark, which had its world premiere on April 2, 2023 at Cinema 21 in Portland, Oregon.

 In October 2020, Sestero guest-starred as Jack, the fiancé in The Haunting of Bly Manor, the follow-up to Netflix's successful Haunting of Hill House.
 In 2020, he also starred in the horror comedy film Cyst, which premiered at FrightFest in 2020.
 He also wrote, directed, and starred in a cultist-themed horror film in early 2020, and in October 2020 said he was writing a UFO film in which he would star alongside Wiseau.

 Sestero's directorial debut, Miracle Valley, premiered at Salem Horror Film Festival in October 2021.
 The film is about an obsessive photographer and his girlfriend who are invited to a desert getaway in search of an ultra-rare bird.
 There, their relationship is soon threatened by a sinister force, causing them to face demons from the past, present, and future.